sararuizruiz/Restaurant-Design-Implementation/README.md

 ## Restaurant Database: Design and Implementation

+This repository contains the design of a Restaurant Database from scratch (both EER model and Relational Model) and its implementation using [Oracle SQL Developer](https://www.oracle.com/database/sqldeveloper/).
+Also, some data is inserted to check the integrity constraints and some SQL queries are presented to analyse the data.

 ### Company Requirements and Constraints
 Here, I explicitly describe the company's requirements that were given before the design of the database.

-In CAPITAL LETTERS, each of the entities will be written, in _italics_ each one of the relationships between the entities, and in bold the key attribute of the entity (or the one that will be the partial key of a weak entity).
+In CAPITAL LETTERS, each of the entities will be written, in _italics_ each one of the relationships between the entities, and in **bold** the possible key attributes of the entity (or the one that will be the partial key of a weak entity).

 - The company owns several chains of **RESTAURANT**s.
 Each restaurant has an **ID**, a **Name**, a Style, a Vision, and some Values.
 Each of these _has_ a series of **BRANCH**es, where we store the opening date, **ID**, **NIF**, Name, and Address.